ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 Also, SCSI drives are rarely found in desktop systems and the servers rarely have X11 / Gtkmm running, so this is a low priority task.

-* I only have ATA drives, so testing would be almost impossible.
+* I only have ATA drives, so testing anything else is very difficult.

 Immediate Offline Tests are not supported.
 I haven't found a way to reliably monitor them yet.
 Besides, they run automatically anyway if Automatic Offline